sonatype-nexus-community/scan-gradle-plugin/README.md

 }
 ```

-Some basic examples will be provided next, which we strongly advice to read :)
+Some basic examples follow, which we strongly advise reading :)

 After doing so, specific usage on CI tools can be found at https://github.com/guillermo-varela/example-scan-gradle-plugin